MY WORKSHOP

 Do people need to present in this workshop?

-No. This workshop does not teach performance - it's about the content.
-What you'll learn in this workshop is format agnostic - you can use the lessons in many mediums - film, reports, on slack - but most often when presenting.
-You'll be asked to share what you learned in crafting a strategic story with your team, but you won't be asked to get up and tell one.
+No. This workshop does not teach performance – it's about the content.
+What you'll learn here is format-agnostic: you can use these lessons in many mediums—film, reports, Slack, and most often when presenting.
+You'll be asked to share what you learned about crafting a strategic story with your team, but you won't be asked to get up and tell one.

 Can I trial this workshop for my team?